Department website: http://biophysics.jhu.edu/

 Focuses on reproductive physiology and biochemical and molecular regulation of the female and male reproductive tracts.
 Topics include the hypothalamus and pituitary, peptide and steroid hormone action, epididymis and male accessory sex organs, female reproductive tract, menstrual cycle, ovulation and gamete transport, fertilization and fertility enhancement, sexually transmitted diseases, and male and female contraceptive methods.
 Introductory lectures on each topic followed by research-oriented lectures and readings from current literature.

-Area: Natural Sciences
+Distribution Area: Natural Sciences

 Course covers classical and statistical thermodynamics, spanning from simple to complex systems.
 Major topics include the first and second law, gases, liquids, chemical mixtures and reactions, partition functions, conformational transitions in peptides and proteins, ligand binding, and allostery.
 Methods for thermodynamic analysis will be discussed, including calorimetry and spectroscopy.
 Students will develop and apply different thermodynamic potentials, learn about different types of ensembles and partition functions.
 Students will learn to use Pythonand will use it for data fitting and for statistical and mathematical analysis.
-Background: Calculus, Introductory Organic Chemistry, and Introductory Physics.
+Background: Calculus and Introductory Physics.

-Area: Natural Sciences
+Distribution Area: Natural Sciences

 Continues Biophysical Chemistry (AS.250.372).
 Fundamentals of quantum mechanics underlying various spectroscopies (absorbance, circular dichroism, fluorescence, NMR); application to characterization of enzymes and nucleic acids.